ThirdAILabs/Universe/docker/product/README.md

 one of the docker images.
 To get this tag, you can either list all Docker images by running  ```bash docker images ``` and choose the most recent one, or by yourself running  ```bash git log -1 --pretty=format:%h```.
 The build script will also print the images it is building.
+Note that the git archive that creates the base image only works off of the last complete commit, so if you want to test changes you need to create a new commit and rerun the build command.

 Once you have built/distributed a product Docker image, you have different options on how to run it.